beyond88/plugin-boilerplate/README.md

 # plugin-boilerplate

-A ready plugin boilerplate to reduce your development time.
+A ready made plugin boilerplate to reduce your development time.